-These aspects and data about performance can help any mobile app, website or API to be improved to work faster and provide better user experience.
+These aspects and data about performance can help any mobile app, website or API to be improved to work faster and provide a better user experience.
 But for some mobile verticals, such as e-commerce, retail, media streaming, and many more, business and usage critical factors define if the service is usable by its target audience.

 By measuring those business metrics synthetic mobile monitoring provides vital information about the following aspects:

-- Business Critical Transactions: Are payments and other business critical transactions working properly?
+- Business Critical Transactions: Are payments and other business-critical transactions working properly?

-- Competition: How do my product stack against competition?
+- Competition: How do my product stack against the competition?
 How fast is my mobile app, website or API versus competitors?

 - Focus Areas: Which one should be focused in terms of development – mobile app or website?
 Or should you provide both?
 Which one is more important for success?

 When it comes to details of performance all data must be quantifiable.
 It is very important to know which part of the user experience flow aren’t producing competitive or even adequate results.
-Getting all data about potential bottlenecks, whether related to third party components, mobile network or anything else should be getting as soon as possible.
+Getting all data about potential bottlenecks, whether related to third-party components, mobile network or anything else should be getting as soon as possible.